azzumw/AttributesOfAllah/README.md

 The focus of the project is predominantly writing Instrumentation (UI) tests using Espresso.

 #### RecyclerView ####
 [ListsTest.kt](/app/src/androidTest/java/com/example/andriod/attributesofallah/ListsTests.kt "ListsTest title") has extensive UI RecyclerView tests which test a specific (name of Allah) at a certain position in the recycler view, asserts/checks whether it has certain sibling text that is displayed.
 It then performs a longClick() operation to send an intent.

+#### Navigation Jetpack ####
+[NavigationTests.kt](/app/src/androidTest/java/com/example/andriod/attributesofallah/NavigationTests.kt "NavigationTests title") contains a single test to assert that clicking on a name navigates to the correct target destination fragment.
+This is achieved with the help navigation testing and fragment dependencies.

 #### UiAutomator ####
 I have also attemtped to use UiAutomator API to extend the above functionality to enable a name to be shared to a WhatsApp contact.